naveenagarwal/weather/README.md

 1. checkValidRequestFormat // It check if request is in valid format. i.e. html or json
 2. handlePageNotFound // It handle the 404 request
-3. errorHandler // it handels the other error which  might occur in app
+3. errorHandler // it handles the other error which  might occur in app